 Why a “No Deal Brexit” may still work for trade

-If the UK crashes out of the EU on October 31st, or January 31st, what will it mean for UK international trade?
+So, if the UK crashes out of the EU on January 31st 2020, what will it mean for UK international trade?
 The answer is that it could mean very little.
 Last July the UK circulated to all World Trade Organisation states (which consist of most countries in the world) its own schedule of goods tariffs and concessions.
 This was basically a cut and paste from the joint schedule it shares with the EU until Brexit.
 Several countries objected to the schedule – which means that the whole thing is blocked until the objections can be resolved.
-But this is not the tragedy it appears, as the UK can continue trading under an “uncertified schedule” until everything is sorted out.
+But this is not necessarily the tragedy it appears, as the UK can continue trading under an “uncertified schedule” until everything is sorted out.